 Section A: Meeting Schedule/Location

-Meetings will be held at the call of the Chairperson and will generally occur at least quarterly.
+Meetings will be held at the call of the Chairperson and will generally occur at least bi-annually.
 The Chairperson will determine the location of Council meetings.
 Council meetings may be held telephonically or by electronic means.

 Section B: Quorum